 What Does PIP Mean?

-“PIP” is an acronym for what people commonly refer to as personal injury protection.
-However, in some states, such as Michigan, it is inexplicably shorthand for personal protection insurance – which obviously does not square with the acronym.
+“PIP” is an acronym for what people commonly refer to as “personal injury protection” insurance.
+However, in states like Michigan, it is shorthand for “personal protection insurance” – even though the phrase does not square with the acronym.
 (MCL 500.3101(1))